 There were only two people standing behind me.
 One was an usher, and the other was Brandon:

-Brandon got a great shot of me maneuvering through the seats for my second ball of the day — a home run by a lefty on the Indians.
+I did a nice job of maneuvering through the seats for my second ball of the day — a home run by a lefty on the Indians.
 Here I am reaching up for the catch:

 That ball had the Arizona Spring Training logo: